FadhilPM/tp/docs/DeveloperGuide.md

 1. Artist chooses to clear all contacts.
 2. ArtHive clears all contacts and associated project tags.
-3. ArtHive displays confirmation message.
+3. ArtHive displays confirmation message stating that the contacts has been cleared.

-   Use case ends.

-**Extensions**

-* 1a.
-ArtHive does not have any contact(s) left
-    * 1a1.
-Artist acknowledges.

    Use case ends.

 *{More to be added}*